-This course covers concepts of the assembly of biomacromolecules, their structure and stabilizing forces, and biological function as related to structure.
-Examples are drawn from protein and protein-nucleic acid assemblies, and membrane proteins.
-Topics include:• Protein Folding Motifs and Quaternary Assembly,• Protein Assemblies: Hemoglobin, Clathrin, COP1 and COP2, Spectrin, and Tubulin,• Protein-Nucleic Acid Assemblies: Chromatin, Ribosomes, Helical and Spherical Viruses,• Membrane Proteins: G-Protein-Coupled Receptors, Ion (K, Na, Ca) Channels.
+This course covers the concepts of the assembly of biomacromolecules, their structure and stabilizing forces, and biological function as related to structure.
+Examples are drawn from protein and proteinnucleic acid assemblies, and membrane proteins.Topics include:• Protein Folding Motifs and Quaternary Assembly, • Protein Assemblies: Hemoglobin,Clathrin, Spectrin, Actin, Myosin and Tubulin,• Protein-Nucleic Acid Assemblies: Chromatin, Ribosomes, Rod-shaped and Spherical Viruses.
 Shipley, 2 cr, Fall sem.